-Apparel brand companies no longer have designers and pattern designers.
+Apparel brand companies no longer have designers or for that matter pattern designers.
 They are now buying designs from outside.
-There are companies specialized in selling designs, and ODM/OEM companies, and outsourcing became very common in the apparel industry.
+There are companies specialized in selling designs, ODM/OEM companies, and outsourcing became very common in the apparel industry.
 There are brands that have 0 designers now.

-The price becomes more and more lower, the designs are all outsourced so there are only similar clothes in shops.
+The price becomes much lower, the designs are all outsourced so there are only similar clothes in shops.
 Customers will think that if they are similar, the cheaper the better.
 The fashion industry was caught in this negative spiral.

 In the past, it was much easier.
 For example, everyone was interested in what Namie Amuro was wearing, and followed suit.